DonCharisma/odrobian/README.md

 # Odrobian OS Images

 Due to github filesize limits, images have been split in a .rar container, and you will therefore need to use rar software in order to obtain the orginal .xz file.

+# Thanks

+Thanks to github for (hopefully) allowing this repsository to be hosted here.
+Appologies for the large files, but - 1. they are static so should only have to stored once, and 2. they are unlikely to be downloaded all that often, so shouldn't be a bandwidth consideration.